3 Simple Ways Restaurants Can Reduce Food Waste this Holiday Season

 According to the Restaurant Food Waste Action Guide (pdf), the restaurant industry alone generates about 11.4 million tons of food waste annually.
 The Restaurant Food Wast Action Guide was published by ReFED, a U.S.-based collaborative consisting of over 50 private, nonprofit, and public-sector leaders committed to reducing food waste.
 The guide serves as a resource for restaurant sustainability directors, owners and other leaders in the industry who are developing and implementing food waste reduction strategies.

-Not only is food waste a serious humanitarian issue, it’s also a business issue – one that is hitting the pockets of every restaurant operator that doesn’t take the issue seriously.
+Not only is food waste a serious humanitarian issue, it’s also a business issue that has a huge effect on restaurant food costs,

 The aforementioned 11.4 million tons of food waste equates to $25 billion worth of food!
 (Yes, billion with a “b”.)
-Given that there are approximately 1 million restaurants in the US (nice round number), that means that the average restaurant wastes $25,000 of food each year. 😳
+Given that there are approximately 1 million restaurants in the U.S., that means that the average restaurant wastes $25,000 of food each year. 😳

 A lot of different factors affect how much money a restaurant actually throws away due to food waste.
 But, no matter how you slice it, it’s an incredible amount of food and dollars being wasted.